kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 2. The spec calls for Promises to manage errors in a specific way: the current jQuery build doesn't do this.

 According to <a href="http://bugs.jquery.com/ticket/11010" target="blank">a ticket in jQuery's bug tracker</a>, these things are happening because implementing Promise as per the spec would cause breaking changes in jQuery.
-It would break things in jQuery, affecting more than its Promise functionality.
+It would break things in jQuery, affecting more than its Promises functionality.

 There is much more to Promises than what's being discussed here.
-Domenic Denicola, a very active member of the Promise community, has written <a href="https://gist.github.com/domenic/3889970" target="blank">an excellent Promise post on GitHub</a> that explains them even further.
+Domenic Denicola, a very active member of the Promises community, has written <a href="https://gist.github.com/domenic/3889970" target="blank">an excellent Promises post on GitHub</a> that explains them even further.

-Also, Forbes Lindesay has written <a href="https://www.promisejs.org/" target="blank">an excellent walk-through page on Promises</a>.
+Also, Forbes Lindesay has written <a href="https://www.promisejs.org/" target="blank">an excellent walk-through on Promises</a>.
 Really good for beginners.

 <a name="deffered-methods"></a>
 <h4 class="h4-guide">Use Deffered methods with jqXHR</h4>